ostwald/wosdoi/README.md

 # wosdoi
+tool for
-tool for extracting DOIs from WOS report and determining which DOIs have already been cataloged
+ - determining which DOIs have already been cataloged

+input
+ - either single DOI or a string containing a list of DOIs

+ output
+ - retain current AMAP